 - I'm puzzled.
-We've talked a good bit about the ability of the Torah tradition to provide the ideas and hopes around which Jews could, and did, shape a healthy community and a life which was human and humane.
-Now you're describing social pathology.
-Is Judaism enlivening or not?
+We've talked a good bit this week about the ability of the Torah tradition to provide the ideas and hopes around which Jews could shape a community and a life which was human and humane.
+What happened to this capacity in recent centuries which led to the breakdown of community which you have been describing?
 The human being and the societies he creates are remarkably resilient, but not infinitely so.
 The historic communities of Spain and Portugal were eliminated at the end of the fifteenth century.
-Eastern European Jewry never recovered from the Cossack massacres in the seventeenth and eighteenth centuries.
-These were the years in which the ghetta was officially created in Italy, when the Roman Church, reeling from the Protestant heresy, turned on the Jew as source of that heresy, and when Protestants like Luther turned on the Jew because they were trapped by Christianity's traditions of contempt.
-It was an age when more was being asked of Torah than any religion can provide.
+Eastern European Jewry never recovered from the Chmisinitzki massacres of the mid-seventeenth century.
+These were the years in which the ghetto was officially created in Italy and when the Roman Church, reeling from the Protestant heresy, turned on the Jew as source of that heresy, after all the heretics were reading the Hebron Bible, and enfurled all the old apartheid legislation.